Mahaboobsab/Swift-UI-QA/README.md

 # Swift UI - QA
 Consist important interview Questions &amp; Answer's

+## Question 1: What are the phases of SwiftUI state rendering?

+- Initial view creation
+- State change triggers diffing
+- Body re-computed
+- Minimal changes applied to UI

 ## Question 1: What is EquatableView?

 EquatableView is a wrapper around a view that **only re-renders when its input data changes according to the Equatable protocol**.